Saturday, August 22, 2020

 Many of the political “want‑to‑be's" of today may have a point when they say how they felt about the draft and military service in the 1960's doesn't have a bearing on their fitness to serve today but how they continue to orchestrate their cover ups of how they avoided service goes to the very heart of their present character.

-Need I remind you that up until Tet of 1968, the overwhelming majority of Americans supported the war and only then did the mood begin to slowly shift.
-It is arguable that the anti‑war movement never really enjoyed the support of a majority of the country as evidenced by the fact that Richard Nixon won EVERY State except Massachusetts in the 1972 Presidential Election over a George McGovern who would have had us cut and run out of Vietnam before the finish of his inauguration speech!
-Despite the efforts of revisionist historians and Hollywood producers to ascribe only the highest of moral ideals to draft resisters while assigning the most sinister of motives to those who served, the truth is that the vast majority of Draft Dodgers were just plain "chicken."
+Need I remind you that up until Tet of 1968, the overwhelming majority of Americans supported the war and only then did the mood begin to slowly shift but the anti‑war movement never really enjoyed the support of a majority of the country as evidenced by the fact that Richard Nixon, who had invaded Cambodia, won EVERY State except Massachusetts in the 1972 Presidential Election over a George McGovern who would have had us cut and run out of Vietnam before the finish of his inauguration speech!

 Active military service was an absolute certainty for any male born between 1940 and 1950 unless he was morally, mentally or medically unfit, or took some overt action to "dodge" the draft.
 THAT IS A FACT.
 Draft dodging does not necessarily mean “illegal” as the Webster’s Dictionary of the time defines it as simply “avoiding military service.”
 Applying for student or occupational deferments, leaving the country, feigning homosexuality, or signing up for ROTC without any intentions of participating were all things people did, legally and illegally, to avoid performing their duty.
 I don't care if your name is Trump, Clinton, Cheney, Biden, Romney, Schumer, Gingrich, Sanders, Bloomberg or most other Vietnam eligible politicians, don't insult my intelligence with a lame excuse.